 Shooting with Neal Preston

-When American Airlines upgraded me to business class on the 6-hour flight from JFK to LAX, I already knew that something was in my favour.
+After an upgrade to business class on the 6-hour flight from JFK to LAX, I already knew that something was in my favour.
 Then the person next to me helped stow my carry-on, a chivalrous gesture which is rarely seen anymore, and we struck up a pleasant conversation.
 With his New York accent and un-edited language, I immediately liked him.

 After discovering he was a photographer, and from the sheepish way he said it, I had a feeling he was pretty good.